schultek/dart_mappable/packages/dart_mappable/rfc.md

 > Looking at `json_serializable`, I never got its name.
 Its neither dealing with JSON, nor does it actually serialize anything.
 It's just **converting** a model to a **Map**.
 This isn't just a weird naming though, as, especially for less experienced devs, it is misrepresenting important concepts.

-An additional challenge is the positioning of `json_serializable` as the (semi-)official or "standard" solution, which makes it exceedingly hard for other good ideas and packages (like dart_mappable, crimson or dogs_core) to gain traction.
-There is also the `Codec` API, but it is only suitable for low level encodings like base64 or utf8.
+An additional challenge is the positioning of `json_serializable` as the (semi-)official or "standard" solution.
+Many other packages depend either on `json_serializable` directly or its conventions (e.g. having a specific `toJson()` on the model) to support serialization, like `freezed`, `retrofit` or `serverpod`.
+On the one hand this locks users in, without having much control over serialization.
+On the other hand packages are [kind of forced](https://github.com/schultek/dart_mappable/issues/82) to be compatible to it if they want to be adopted in the ecosystem.
+This causes a negative feedback loop.

 <details>
   <summary>More on why `json_serializable` is **not a good standard**.</summary>
   <br/>

 First of all, I don't dislike the package itself.
 It does the things it does very well.
-My problem is, as stated above, that it's naming is **not** reflecting what it actually does.
+And it solved a problem that was previously unsolved.
+My problem is, as stated above, that it's naming is **not** reflecting what it actually does..

-What it does is more precisely described as "mapping", which is transforming a object-oriented class into a `Map` of key-value pairs.
+What it does (or specifically the generated `toJson()` method) is more precisely described as "mapping", which is transforming an object-oriented class into a `Map` of key-value pairs.
 While the Dart syntax for a `Map` does have similarities to it, this is **not JSON**.
 It is a structured in-memory representation of your data.
 JSON on the other hand is a **serial data format**, where the information (bytes) is stored one after another.
 A `String` in Dart.
 This is why you have to call `jsonEncode(myMap)` to get *actual* JSON that you can send to an API or store in a file.

 And therein lies the second problem of `json_serializable` (and dart_mappable v4 for that matter, as well as many other tools that work in a similar way).
-To get from a model class to actual json, you first need to convert the class to a Map, and then do a second conversion from a Map to JSON.
-This is inefficient and slow.
-A lot slower that if you would just directly go from class to JSON.
+To get from a model class to actual json, you first need to convert the class to a Map (using `.toJson()`), and then do a second conversion from a Map to JSON (using `jsonEncode`).
+This is very inefficient, and a lot slower than if you would directly go from model to JSON, without creating the `Map` in between.
 And this is true for *any* serialization format, not just JSON.

-So instead we should aim for a standard that allows you to convert to a Map if you need to, but also allows to directly convert to a serial data format without using the Map in between.

 </details>

+**It is time we rethink serialization in Dart and aim for a standard that is modular, performant and allows to convert to and from *any* data format (structured or serial) efficiently.**

 ---

 # Design Goals

-The goal of the protocol is to have a **universally usable** and **encapsulated** protocol for serializing and deserializing Dart classes in an **optimally performant** way.
+The goal of the protocol is to have a **modular** and **universally usable** protocol for serializing and deserializing Dart classes in an **optimally performant** way.

+**[1] "Modular"** means that the protocol is flexible in how it is used.
+Developers may use as much or as little of it as they need, have control over its parts and extend it

-**[1] "Universally usable"** means that the protocol can be used for **any** serialized data format (json, csv, yaml, ...) as well as converting to primitive dart objects (Map, List, String, int, double, bool).
-It also means that it can be used by both "normal" devs and packages or as a generation target for build_runner, or (in the future) macros or other tools (like ide extensions or cli tools).
+**[2] "Universally usable"** means that the protocol can be used for **any** serialized data format (json, csv, yaml, ...) as well as structured objects (like Map).
+It also means that it can be used by both app developers, package authors or as a generation target for build_runner, or (in the future) macros or other tools (like ide extensions or cli tools).

-**[2] "Encapsulated"** means that the protocol has no outside dependencies and, in theory, could even part of dart:convert. *How this could look in practice may be part of the discussion.*

 **[3] "Optimally performant"** means that it should be designed for performance, as serialization is a performance critical part of many apps and often a bottleneck. **"Optimally"** specifically means that the protocol should make **no** performance compromises.
 Therefore its not about enabling "good" performance, its about enabling "optimal" performance.

 > My personal reason for **[3]** is that "I can't use it because I need better performance" should never be an argument here.
 Not because everyone needs optimal performance, but because many *think* they do.

+> A fourth goal is obviously acceptance and adaption in the ecosystem, but this can only be done together with the community and (maybe even) the Dart team.
+Therefore spread the word about the proposal and lets discuss.

 ---